 Just to start: the most important concept is not the Higgs particle but the Higgs field.
 By finding and studying the Higgs particle one hopes to find out more about the properties of the Higgs field.

 The Higgs field is a field that fills the entire universe and with which we continuously interact and so we "feel" the presence of the Higgs field.
 Because of this continuous interaction we are heavy and do not fly through space with the speed of light.
 The Higgs particle is the ripple of the lowest possible energy in the Higgs field.

 The best way to picture a field is as a very long but tight rope that at one end is secured to a wall and that at the other end is held in your hand.
 If you now move your hand quickly up and down, it will cause a wave to run through the rope.
 A field is like the rope and a particle is like a wave in the rope.
 With a rope held in your hand you can make any motion you want and thus make any wave you like.
 In quantum mechanics you can only move your hand in a definite number of ways and so create only a limited number of particles.

 Particles are characterized by their so called quantum numbers: mass, charge and how fast they rotate around their own axis (spin).
 Particles with the same quantum numbers belong to the same field.
 These fields can all influence each other, some directly others indirectly.
 The Higgs particle is part of its own field, the photon (light-particle) has its own field and so does the electron.
 All particles with mass feel the presence of the Higgs field, which makes them massive.
-Particles without mass don't feel the presence of the Higgs field, are therefore massless, move always with the velocity of light and are made up of pure energy.
+Particles without mass don't feel the presence of the Higgs field, are therefore massless, move always with the velocity of light and are (except for other quantum numbers) made up of pure energy.

 It is fortunately relatively easy to picture the Higgs particle or the Higgs field.
 It is much harder to explain why it was necessary to describe mass in this way.
 So that is what the remainder of the story is about.